 The proportion of high school seniors who have drunk alcohol within prior year is down.19

-The proportion of high school seniors who have had alcohol within previous 30 days is down.20
+The percent of high school seniors who have had alcohol within previous 30 days is down.20

-The proportion of high school seniors who have recently consumed alcohol daily is down.21
+The percent of high school seniors who have recently consumed alcohol daily is down.21

-The proportion of high school seniors who have consumed 5 or more drinks on an occasion within previous two weeks is down.22
+The percent of high school seniors who have consumed 5 or more drinks on an occasion within previous two weeks is down.22

-The proportion of college freshmen who drink alcohol continues to drop.
+The percent of college freshmen who drink alcohol continues to drop.
 It’s now at an historic low.23

 About half (49%) of US college students don’t drink on a regular basis.
 And 31% have five or fewer drinks per week.
 Only 12% had ten or more drinks per week.24 The average number of drinks by college students is 1.5 per week.
 That’s according to the Harvard School of Public Health College’s study of 17,592 students at 140 colleges.25 The ongoing Harvard Studies have shown an increase in the proportion of college student abstainers.
 They also show an decrease in the average number of drinks had by those who do drink.26